Pacific Islands Heritage Marine National Monument: History

 The Pacific Remote Islands Marine National Monument was proclaimed a national monument on January 6, 2009, by U.S. President George W. Bush and follows his June 6, 2006, creation of the Papahānaumokuākea Marine National Monument in the Northwestern Hawaiian Islands.
 The original area was about 83,000 sqmi.
 It was expanded on September 25, 2014, by U.S. President Barack Obama.
 The monument covers 490,343 sqmi, spanning areas to the far south and west of Hawaii: Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Palmyra Atoll, and Wake Island.
 At Baker Island, Howland Island, Jarvis Island, Kingman Reef, and Palmyra Atoll, the terrestrial areas, reefs, and waters out to 12 nmi (radius) are part of the National Wildlife Refuge System.
 For Baker Island, Howland Island, Kingman Reef, and Palmyra Atoll, fishery-related activities seaward from the 12 nmi refuge boundaries out to the 50 nmi MNM boundary (about 100 nmi square across) are managed by NOAA.
-For Jarvis Island, Johnston Atoll, and Wake Island, fishery-related activities seaward from the 12 nmi refuge boundaries out to the 200 nmi MNM boundary (U.S. EEZ waters) are managed by NOAA.
+For Jarvis Island, Johnston Atoll, and Wake Island, fishery-related activities seaward from the 12 nmi refuge boundaries out to the 200 nmi MNM boundary (U.S. exclusive economic zone waters) are managed by NOAA.
 The land areas at Wake and Johnston Atolls remain under the jurisdiction of the U.S. Air Force, but the waters from 0 to 12 nmi are protected as units of the National Wildlife Refuge System.
 The monument is closed to commercial fishing and other resource extraction activities, such as deep sea mining.

 The monument includes endemic trees, grasses, and birds adapted to life at the equator, the rare sea turtles and whales and Hawaiian monk seals that visit Johnston Atoll, and high-quality coral reefs.
 U.S. federal law prohibits resource destruction or extraction, waste dumping, and commercial fishing in the monument areas.
 Research, free passage, and recreation are allowed.